-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness and support regardless of their school site.
-We believe this action is the most effective use of the funds to increase student connectedness and decrease chronic absenteeism rates for EL, FY, and LI students supported by educational research.
-School-based health centers have been shown to improve education outcomes, including academics and attendance.
-(Allison, M., Attisha, E., Lerner, M., Duncan, D., Beers, N., Gibson, E., Kjolheded, Ch., O'Leary, S., Schumacher, H., and Weiss-Harrison, Ad., 2019).
-This action is designed to meet the unique health needs of EL,FY, and LI students; however, because we expect that all students struggling with chronic absenteeism will benefit, it is provided LEA-wide.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness children's health, fostering a healthier school environment.
+This action is designed to meet the unique health needs of EL,FY and LI students, however, because we expect that all students struggling with chronic absenteeism will benefit, this action is provided LEA-wide.
 2.5 Action: Supplemental Resources Need: A review of Smarter Balanced and local data in ELA and Math indicates that the academic achievement of EL, FY, and LI students compared to the all-student group needs to be increased.
-Based on a local needs assessment, EL, FY, and LI student groups students need supplemental resources to help improve their academic performance, specifically in ELA and math foundational skills.
-Local experience shows that providing English Learners (EL), To meet the diverse academic needs of EL, FY, and LI students, Clovis Unified will provide supplemental resources and progress monitoring tools to ensure that identified students have access to a rigorous standards-aligned curriculum.
-These additional progress monitoring tools will assist EL, FY, and LI students with the following: Addressing Diverse Learning Needs: Supplemental resources cater to different learning styles, abilities, and interests.
-They provide alternative explanations, examples, and practice activities that help EI, FY, and LI students grasp challenging concepts or reinforce learning in various ways.
-ELA and math SBAC percent proficient for EL, FY, LI and all students ELA and math SBAC distance from standard for EL, FY, LI and all students ELA and math local assessments for EL, FY, LI and all students Educational partner input for EL, FY, LI and all students
+Based on a local needs assessment, EL, FY, and LI student groups students need supplemental resources and more deliberate progress monitoring to help improve their academic performance, specifically in ELA and math foundational skills.
+Educational partners expressed that to support EL, FY, and LI students supplemental resources would provide more effective instruction to support their academic needs in particular with Math and ELA.
+Supplemental resources will cater to different learning styles, abilities, and interests.
+They ELA and math SBAC percent proficient for EL, FY, LI and all students ELA and math SBAC distance from standard for EL, FY, LI and all students ELA and math local assessments for EL, FY, LI and all students Educational partner input for EL, FY, LI and all students Scope: LEA-wide activities or enrichment materials, while struggling students can access remedial resources to fill gaps in understanding.

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Foster Youth (FY), and Low-Income (LI) students with tailored enrichment and extension programs that challenge them intellectually while providing support specific to their backgrounds and experiences will enhance their academic skills and promote their overall well-being.
-Differentiation: Teachers will use supplemental resources to differentiate instruction and meet EI, FY, and LI students' individual needs.
-For example, advanced students may benefit from extension activities or enrichment materials, while struggling students can access remedial resources to fill gaps in understanding.
-Educational partners expressed that supplemental resources would provide more effective instruction to support EL, FY, and LI students' academic needs, particularly in Math and ELA.
-Scope: LEA-wide Enrichment and Extension: Supplemental resources will provide opportunities that challenge and engage students at higher levels of thinking.
-These programs will provide opportunities for higher-level thinking and engagement through culturally relevant materials, language support, and activities that build on EI, FY, and LI student's strengths and interests.
-Engagement and Motivation: Interactive and engaging supplemental resources, such as educational games, multimedia presentations, or educational games, multimedia presentations, or hands-on activities, can spark El, FY, and Ll students' interest and motivation in learning.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Enrichment and Extension: Supplemental resources will provide opportunities that challenge and engage students at higher levels of thinking.
+Engagement and Motivation: Interactive and engaging supplemental resources, such as educational games, multimedia presentations, or hands-on activities, can spark students' interest and motivation in learning.
 They make learning more enjoyable and help maintain student engagement over time.
-Supporting ELs: Supplemental resources designed for ELs will provide additional scaffolding, visual supports, and simplified language to make content more accessible.
-Formative Assessment: Some supplemental resources include formative assessment tools that allow teachers to gauge student understanding in real time.
-These assessments provide valuable feedback that informs instructional decisions and helps teachers adjust their teaching strategies.

-Goal and Action # dentified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Flexibility: Supplemental resources offer flexibility regarding when, where, and how they are used.
+Supporting ELs: Supplemental resources specifically designed for ELs will provide additional scaffolding, visual supports, and simplified language to make content more accessible.
+Formative Assessment: Some supplemental resources include formative assessment tools that allow teachers to gauge student understanding in real-time.
+These assessments provide valuable feedback that informs instructional decisions and helps teachers adjust their teaching strategies as needed.
+Flexibility: Supplemental resources offer flexibility in terms of when, where, and how they are used.
 They can be integrated into lesson plans, used for homework assignments, or provided as independent study materials, giving students opportunities for self-directed learning.
-Supplemental resources are determined and distributed based on individual student needs rather than the specific schools they attend.
-Funded through the district, these services are provided to accommodate all students' needs, regardless of their school.
-This approach ensures that the neediest students receive support no matter where they are enrolled.
-The programs are designed to serve EL, FY, and LI students specifically, ensuring they have access to necessary resources and support regardless of their school site.
-We believe this action is the most effective use of the funds to increase ELA and Math proficiency for EL, FY, and LI students supported by educational research.
-Research shows that students who work with aligned materials and effective supplemental resources in school achieve higher levels (Alfaucan and Tarchouna, 2017; Squires, 2012).
-We expect that the state and local achievement data in ELA and Math for EL, FY, and LI students will benefit; however, because we expect that all students struggling academically will benefit, this action is provided on an LEA-wide basis.
+We expect that the state and local achievement data in ELA and Math for EL, FY, and LI students will benefit; however, because we expect that all students struggling academically will benefit, this action is provided on a school-wide basis.